 "Because it looks like you're stalking her."

-," Fred corrected, holding up his Noculars.
-"For good reason, too.
+"Yeah.
+But for good reason.
 She's out to get me.
 I'm taking preventive measures."
 He stuck the lens out of the bush and gestured at it like it was proof.

-Albus nodded, mostly because that was what he did when he had no other response.
+Albus nodded, mostly because he had no other response.
 Sometimes it was wise not to speak.

 "Watching," Fred huffed, lowering the Noculars.

 Fred shoved Albus out of the bush, shooing him away.
 "You ask too many questions.
 I should've just silenced you."

 "James told me to keep you away from mysterious girls," Albus said apologetically.
 But he did shuffle out of the way.
 "You get too tangled up trying to figure them out.
 Or you know, save them."

 "Did James tell everyone to keep me away from girls?"

 He nodded.
 "Yeah, a little bit.
 A couple of us had a seminar at the end of last year.
 He passed out pamphlets.
 We called it Fredwatch, but that sort of watching is a lot less creepy.
 James said, 'You get restless without distractions and channel it into unhealthy pursuits.'
 His words, not mine."

 Fred appeared beyond baffled, his mouth forming half-syllables as he searched for an appropriate response.
 "I—wha—" He squinted at Albus.
 "I don't have a problem.
 I can stop any time."